Growing a Practice

 If you love to travel and plan events, offering retreats for therapists can be a great option.
 They're also a tax write-off.
 Patrick Casale, LCMHC, LCAS offers retreats through his business, All Things Private Practice.

-I’m often reminded, though, of what my entrepreneurial inspiration Pat Flynn often says: “just start by helping one person with one problem.”
+I'm often reminded of what entrepreneurial inspiration Pat Flynn often says: "Just start by helping one person with one problem."
 All business boils down to helping people solve their problems.
 This is something we therapists are intimately familiar with.

 Instead of providing therapy, what other ways might you help those in need?
 You have the skill, the expertise, and the experience.
 All you need to do is channel that into a new medium.